nickcmiller/ci-cd-pipeline-ansible-jenkins-tf/README.md

 #### Ansible Jenkins Setup for Local Host (Deployment Node)

-* Setting up Jenkins on host where Terraform and Ansible will be run
+* Set up Jenkins on host where Terraform and Ansible will be run using an Ansible playbook

 #### Ansible Create File for Main Nodes (playbooks/main-playbook.yml)